Master of Science in Nursing Education

 • Submit two letters of recommendation from each, a nurse educator/nurse faculty and Supervisor/Manager

-• Submit a scholarly work consisting of a 2-page summary (maximum 1000 words, excluding title and reference page) on one of the following: Evidenced-Based Practice project, Research study, Practice Improvement Project, or Quality Improvement Project
+• Submit a scholarly work consisting of a 2-page summary (maximum 1000 words, excluding title and reference page) on ONE of the following: Evidenced-Based Practice project, Clinical Practice/Quality Improvement Project, Nursing Research Summary, Practice Improvement Project, PICOT question, Previous Academic Paper (written within the last 5 years for a school assignment; must include citations and a reference list), a Research Poster presentation you presented at a conference, or a Review of a Nursing Research Article.
+It must include at least three references.

 • Submit a resume